 “Design and marketing aren’t just as important as engineering: they are way more important” says Dave McClure, founder of 500 Startups – one of the most important startup accelerators in the world.
 In recent years his words have been proven by well designed, successful products, co-founded by designers e.g. YouTube, Airbnb, Flipboard, Square, Pinterest, Etsy, Path, AboutMe and Slideshare.

 User experience design just stopped to be a niche and became a standard.
 It’s easier now to find an internet company without the SEO guy (after Panda… I wonder why) than without a UX designer on board.
-According to LinkedIn there are more than 900,000 people somehow connected to UX design and almost 17,000 open job positions as of October, 2012.

 Full Infographic available here: The Age of User Experience Design